-4.6 Distribution List and Document Availability on the Internet
+4.6 FEIS Distribution List and Document Availability on the Internet

-The Draft Environmental Impact Statement or a letter of availability is being sent to the following individuals, groups and organizations.
-The list includes elected officials, federal agencies; state local and county governments, American Indian Tribes and

-Nations; other organizations, and individuals.
-Many of these names were on the mailing list for scoping for the Juncrock Timber sale.
+The Final Environmental Impact Statement or a letter of availability is being sent to the following individuals, groups and organizations.
+The list includes elected officials, federal agencies; state local and county governments, American Indian Tribes and Nations; other organizations, and individuals.
+Many of these names were on the mailing list for scoping and for the DEIS for the Juncrock Timber Sale.

-In addition, the Draft EIS will be available on the internet at: www.fs.fed.us/r6/mthood.
-Look under "publications" for the document.
+In addition, the FEIS is available on the internet at: www.fs.fed.us/r6/mthood, under "projects".
+Copies of the FEIS, either as a hard copy or on a CD, will also be available.